niokagi/dsa-in-c/README.md

 ---

-This repository serves as personal documentation for the **"Algorithms and Data Structures"** course.
+This repository serves as personal documentation for the **"Data Structures and Algorithms"**.
 It tracks my progress and understanding of the concepts taught throughout the semester.